Free tool

 Do my phone numbers need a country code?

 Yes.
-Both platforms need the country code for phone matching to work.
-If your numbers already include it, the tool uses them as they are.
-If they are local numbers, choose your country in Step 2 and the tool adds the correct code before hashing.
-The plus sign in your input does not matter, the tool normalises it.
+Both Google and Meta need the country code to match phone numbers.
+If your numbers already have it, you are ready.
+If they are local numbers with no country code, choose your country in Step 2 and the tool adds it for you.
+The plus sign does not matter, the tool sorts that out.

 Can I use this for TikTok, Microsoft, LinkedIn, or other platforms?

 Often, yes.
-Most major ad platforms accept SHA-256 hashed customer lists, and the email hash is the same standard everywhere, so an email-only file is widely usable.
-Only the Google format (with the plus sign) and the Meta format (digits only) are independently verified and built into this tool.
-Platforms such as Microsoft Advertising, TikTok, LinkedIn, Snapchat, X, Reddit, Pinterest, and Amazon Ads also accept hashed lists, but their phone rules vary, so confirm the current spec in that platform before you upload a phone file.
+Most big ad platforms accept these hashed lists, and the email code is the same everywhere, so an email-only file usually works.
+Only the Google format (with the plus sign) and the Meta format (digits only) are built in and checked here.
+Other platforms like Microsoft Advertising, TikTok, LinkedIn, Snapchat, X, Reddit, Pinterest, and Amazon Ads also take hashed lists, but their phone rules can differ, so check that platform's own guide before you upload a phone file.

-Yes, the tool is free and needs no sign-up.
-We built it because clients kept asking how to prepare customer lists safely.
-If you want help turning matched audiences into performance, talk to us.
+Yes.
+It is free and there is no sign-up.
+We built it because our clients kept asking how to prepare their lists safely.
+If you want help turning matched audiences into results, just get in touch.

 Matched the audience.
 Now make it pay back.